aidencullinan/deviceInventoryManager/README.md

 # deviceInventoryManager
-A python based inventory manager, that utilizes html and css to create a website that displays the inventory and allows for users to utilize CRUD operations on the inventory.
+A Python-based text inventory manager that utilizes HTML and CSS to create a website that displays the inventory and allows users to utilize CRUD operations on the inventory.